Viðareiði with surrounding landscpae

 If you want to see tens of thousands of birds flying above you, then a boat trip to Vestmanna Sea Cliffs is a must.
 You will sail north along the coastline, and when you reach the bird cliffs, you might sail through some of the gorges, weather permitting.

-The boat to the bird cliffs departs from the village Vestmanna on the island Streymoy regularly from April and until late September.
+The boat to the bird cliffs departs from the village Vestmanna on Streymoy Island regularly from April and until late September.
 There are tours made in the morning as well as in the afternoon.

 When in Vestmanna, you can also swing by the local Faer Isles Distillery.
 They produce handcrafted whisky and gin just next to where boats to the sea cliffs depart.
 You can even join a guided distillery tour to ramp up your time in Vestmanna.